microsoft/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     -  Source address: *****

-    -  Destination Address: type the public IP address assigned to the firewall you identified earlier in this task
+    -  Destination Address: **Type the public IP address assigned to the firewall you identified earlier in this task**.

     -  Destination ports: **80** (to allow HTTP traffic)